mgalde/DropTap/hardware/software_requirements.md

 ## Software

 The DropTap system is running Raspbian Stretch with the Desktop Option.
-The kernel version is 4.14 and the current image can be found [HERE ](https://downloads.raspberrypi.org/raspbian_latest)
+The kernel version is 4.14 and the current image can be found [HERE. ](https://downloads.raspberrypi.org/raspbian_latest)
+The Node Red components are built into the Raspbian operating system which allows any device to run the DropTap feature.

 ## DropTap Bill of Materials (BOM)